hanya/luno/ldoc/luno.md

     local ctx = self:getcontext()
     local smgr = ctx:com_sun_star_uno_XComponentContext_getServiceManager()

+An error "Illegal object passed" is raised, when calling a method on the object with illegal object as first argument.
+For example:

+    -- This is ok.
+    local ret1 = obj:method1()
+    -- This is wrong.
+    local ret2 = obj.method2()
+    -- It should be called with obj itself as first argument. local ret3 = obj.method3(obj)

 #### Attributes

 Some interface has attribute definition.
 They can be accessed with its name as key.